aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

 1. The `resource-importing.yaml` template you just updated will now include 2 parameters (`Topic1Name` and `Topic2Name`), and 2 resources (`SNSTopic1` and `SNSTopic2`).
 Let’s import the new topic into the existing stack!
    :::::tabs{variant="container"}
    ::::tab{id="cloud9" label="Cloud9"}
-   1. Copy the below code and update it to the `resource-import` text file.
+   1. Copy the below code and update it to the `resource-import.txt` text file.
 For the [**ResourceIdentifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), update the value for the topic ARN you noted after you created `Topic2`.
    :::code{language=json showLineNumbers=false showCopyAction=true}
    [
   {